-Over our firm's history we have used a variety of equity incentives to align the long-term interests of our investment professionals and other senior personnel with the interests of clients, partners and shareholders.
-Until our IPO in 2013, firm equity awards were in the form or partnership profits interests, which entitled recipients to a percentage of future profits and future appreciation in the value of the firm.
+Over our firm's history we have used a variety of equity incentives to align the long-term interests of our investment professionals and other senior personnel with the interests of clients, investors, partners and shareholders.
+Until our IPO in 2013, firm equity awards were in the form of partnership profits interests, which entitled recipients to a percentage of future profits and future appreciation in the value of the firm.
 Award recipients had the right to cash out their profits interests only after the end of their careers, and 50% of the awards were subject to forfeiture if the recipient left Artisan without notice or was terminated.
-Prior to the IPO Reorganization, the profits interests were converted into partnership units and, as part of the IPO Reorganization, the 50% forfeiture feature was eliminated and employee-partners were given the right to liquidate 15% of their partnership units during each year that they remained employed with Artisan.
-At the time of our IPO, the partnership units held by employee-partners represented 53% of the ownership interests in our firm.
+Prior to the IPO Reorganization, the profits interests were converted into partnership units and, as part of the IPO Reorganization, the 50% forfeiture feature was eliminated and employee-partners were given the right to liquidate a portion of their partnership units during each year that they remained employed with Artisan.
+At the time of our IPO, the partnership units held by employee-partners represented approximately 16% of the ownership interests in our firm.
+At the time of this report, the partnership units held by employee-partners represented approximately 16% of the ownership interests in our firm.

 After our IPO, our equity incentives have been in the form of APAM restricted stock awards.
 Initially, 100% of the restricted stock awards were Standard Restricted Shares vesting pro rata over five years from the date of grant.
 In 2014, as we continued to evolve our equity incentives, we introduced Career Shares, which are restricted stock awards that, in general, remain subject to forfeiture until the recipient's qualifying retirement from Artisan.
-Since 2014, approximately 50% of the awards we have made to our senior employees have been Career Shares, and the other 50% Standard Restricted Shares.
-Unlike our pre-IPO profits interests, the APAM restricted share awards are "full value" awards (as opposed to "option-style" awards) and the Standard Restricted Shares provide recipients with liquidity prior to the end of their careers.
-The percentage ownership in our firm represented by the newly granted restricted shares each year is less than the percentage ownership represented by the partnership units that employee-partners may exchange and sell each year.
+In general, since 2014, excluding sign-on or walk away awards, approximately 50% of the awards we have made to our senior employees have been Career Shares, and the other 50% Standard Restricted Shares.
+Unlike our pre-IPO profits interests, the APAM restricted stock awards are "full value" awards (as opposed to "option-style" awards) and the Standard Restricted Shares provide recipients with liquidity prior to the end of their careers.
+The percentage ownership in our firm represented by the newly granted restricted stock each year is less than the percentage ownership represented by the partnership units that employee-partners may exchange and sell each year.
 Therefore, the amount of our firm owned by employees, including our portfolio managers, is expected to continue to decline.

-As we have since our founding, we continue to assess the effectiveness of our compensation and equity structures in aligning the long-term interests of our investment professionals, clients, investors, partners, and shareholders and whether different types of, or modified, awards or structures would enhance incentives for long-term growth and succession planning.
-We have been exploring alternative equity awards or structures which would be more directly linked to an individual's performance and aligned with long-term interests and generally would be more objective, transparent, long-term-growth oriented and tax efficient than the APAM restricted shares that we use today.
-The design and implementation of new or modified equity structures is complicated.
-We will only pursue changes that we believe will improve the alignment between our most important investment talent and our clients, partners, and shareholders.
+As we have since our founding, we continue to assess the effectiveness of our compensation arrangements and equity structures in aligning the long-term interests of our investment professionals, clients, investors, partners, and shareholders and whether different types of, or modified, awards or structures would enhance incentives for long-term growth and succession planning.
+The design and implementation of new or modified compensation arrangements and equity structures is complicated.
+We will only pursue changes that we believe will improve the alignment between our most important investment talent and our clients, investors, partners, and shareholders.

-Nevertheless, the implementation of new or modified equity structures could cause instability within our existing investment teams and/or impact our ability to attract and retain new investment talent.
+Nevertheless, the implementation of new or modified compensation arrangements or equity structures could cause instability within our existing investment teams and/or impact our ability to attract and retain new investment talent.
 As with our historical and current equity compensation programs, any future or modified equity structure could materially impact our financial performance and financial results (or expectations about our future financial performance and financial results) and result in dilution to other shareholders.